Xunius/gplot/docs/isofill.rst

 2. Manually specify the contour levels.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Manual contour levels are simply specified by the `levels` optional argument:
+Manual contour levels are simply specified by the `levels` keyword argument:

 ::